MathavanPandi/Machine-Learning-projects/Breast Cancer Diagnostic Prediction/README.md

-# Mumbai House Price Prediction
+# Breast Cancer Diagnostic Prediction

-This machine learning project aims to predict house prices in Mumbai using a dataset obtained from Kaggle.
-The project employs a Linear Regression model to analyze various features and make accurate predictions regarding property prices in different areas of Mumbai.
+Welcome to the Medical Diagnosis project!
+This project aims to develop a machine learning model to assist in the diagnosis of breast cancer based on patient data and relevant features.

 ## Table Of Content